 You have to form a new closed square by minimum number of stick moves.

 It is always possible in this structure to form a new closed square by moving 2 sticks, but that would be too many.

 So it follows,

 As the old head has to be destroyed (we are forming a new head pointing in opposite direction, right?), one of the two sticks 1 and 2 must be moved.
 Which one?

 This is chained reasoning.

-At this stage it is dead easy to identify stick 3 to be one of the new body fins already in place, and so we won't touch it.
+At this stage, it is easy to identify stick 3 as one of the new body fins already in place, and so we won't touch it.